musotec/stonky/broker/README.md

 If you are getting 500 for the response from an API call, this is due to a Redis connection failure.
 Make sure your `application.properties` has the correct parameters and that the Redis server is running.

-You can launch the redis server from the `:repository:docker:composeUp` gradle task.
+You can launch the redis server from the `:broker:docker:composeUp` gradle task.